Algerian Civil War: Analysis and impact

 Factors that prevented Algeria from following in the path of Saudi Arabia and Iran into an Islamic state include minority groups (army rank and file, veterans of the War of Independence, the secular middle class) that threw their support with the government, and Islamist supporters that lost faith with the Salafi Jihadis.
 Unlike in Iran, the army rank and file stayed on the side of the government.
 Veterans of the War of Independence known as the "revolutionary family" felt its privileges directly tied to the government and supported the regime.
-Also unlike in Iran, the secular middle class remained firmly in support of the government.
+Unlike in Iran, the secular middle class remained firmly in support of the government.
 Branded as "sons of France" by the jihadis, they feared an Islamist takeover far more than they hated the corruption and ineptitude of the FLN government.
 The part of the middle class who favored the FIS supported the jihad against the government at first.
 However, living in GIA-controlled areas, cut off by the security forces, they suffered from extortion from less-than-disciplined young jihadis demanding "Zakat".
 Business owners abandoned the GIA to support first the AIS and eventually the government-approved Islamist Movement of Society for Peace party.
 The young urban poor themselves whose 1988 October Riots had initiated reforms and put an end to one-party rule, was "crushed as a political factor".

 At least at first, the "unspeakable atrocities" and enormous loss of life on behalf of a military defeat "drastically weakened Islamism as a whole" throughout the Muslim world, and led to much time and energy being spent by Islamists distancing themselves from extremism.
-In Algeria the war left the public "with a deep fear of instability" according to Algerian journalist Kamel Daoud.
+In Algeria, the war left the public with a "deep fear of instability", according to Algerian journalist Kamel Daoud.
 The country was one of the few in the Arab world not to participate in the Arab Spring.